gsc-sri/IR2rust/README.md

    = /= TRUE FALSE IMPLIES => ⇒ <=> ⇔ AND & ∧ OR ∨ NOT ¬ WHEN IFF + - * /
    < <= > >= floor ceiling nrem ndiv even? odd? ```

  To be implemented:
  - Uninterpreted types (going with generic types)

 ## TODO
-Split files
 Implement uninterpreted types
-Handle subterm, << and reduce functions of datatypes Handle variable declaration in theory
+Handle reduce functions of datatypes : rework lambda first WIP Handle variable declaration in theory
-Handle crude recordtypes (use variable name as name ?)
 Handle forall & exists
 Handle prelude lists & more primitives